lequietriot/Old-School-RuneScape-Cache-Tools/README.md

 * Cache Explorer: Not able to dump/export all files of single archive - only the first file is exported?
 * Cache Explorer: Some caches may not load correctly
 * Data Decoders: SoundFont conversion - may not be perfect
-* Model Viewer: Does not work on RS2 yet
+* Model Viewer: Textures do not work in RS2 caches
+* Model Viewer: Textures may not load in all RSHD caches
-* Model Viewer: May not work on Mac computers, a workaround would be running the project directly through IntelliJ IDEA.
+* Model Viewer: May not work on Mac computers, a workaround would be running the project or jar directly through IntelliJ IDEA.

 ## That's all for now.
 Enjoy!